“I wanna be in public relations when I grow up!” – says no one, ever.

 Following a story is when you see a story in the news that your company can react to – and so you respond.
 It could be a spin off the royal wedding, the stock market crash, the popularity of a new technology – anything is fair game.

 Typically journalists will want interviews with subject matter experts from your company.
-Make sure you and the subject matter expert in question are prepared for that before you pitch.
+Make sure you and the subject matter expert in question are prepared for that before you pitch, or respond to a HARO (Help a Reporter Out) query, a popular public relations tactic.
 This goes back to the media training and interview prep we mentioned above.
 If you are responding to breaking news, the journalist will want the interview right away.

 No matter whether you are creating or responding to news, your day will probably include making phone calls to reporters and persuading them to hear out your case.
 Then, if they don’t hang up on you or cut you off, you get your shot at persuading them to cover your case.